mumoshu/aws-secret-operator/README.md

 A Kubernetes operator that automatically creates and updates Kubernetes secrets according to what are stored in AWS Secrets Manager.

+`aws-secret-operator` custom resources maps AWS secrets to K8S secrets.
+Consider K8S secrets as just cached, latest AWS secrets.

 # Benefits

+**Security:**

-- Security from "decryption at rest".
+By "decryption at rest".
 No need to create Kubernetes secrets by hand, helm, kustomize, or anything that requires you to decrypt the original secret on CI or your laptop

+**Scalability:**

-- Relies on Secrets Manager instead of SSM Parameter Store, so that the operator doesn't suffer from tight AWS API rate limit
+Relies on Secrets Manager instead of SSM Parameter Store for less chances being throttled by SSM's API rate limit.

+Kubernetes secrets act as cache of Secrets Manager secrets, even number of API calls to Secrets Manager is minimum.

 # Usage